ew-git/personal-blogdown/content/post/2023-02-01-scraping-discord-pins/index.md

   - javascript
 ---

+*WARNING: Discord [doesn't like](https://support.discord.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-) automation of user accounts, which is the method discussed in this post.
+Use at your own risk.*

 As more online communities move to Discord, it's becoming increasingly difficult to find coherent information within those communities.
 Often, important findings and frequently asked questions are scattered in